Treatments and Services

-With protons, the tumor gets the intended high dose of radiation, while the healthy tissue away from the tumor receives even less than with targeted X-ray beams.
-Once proton beams reach their target, they stop.
+With protons, the tumor gets the intended high dose of radiation, while the healthy tissue around the tumor receives less radiation than with targeted X-ray beams.
+The proton beams stop in the tissue just beyond the tumor target.
 The radiation does not keep going, as it does with X-rays.

 What’s special about proton therapy at Seattle Children’s?

-Seattle Children’s offers proton therapy through our partnership in the Seattle Cancer Care Alliance (SCCA).
-SCCA Proton Therapy is the only proton therapy center in the Northwest and serves about 400 patients a year.
+Seattle Children's offers proton therapy through our partnership in the Seattle Cancer Care Alliance (SCCA).
+SCCA Proton Therapy is the only proton therapy center in the Northwest.
 We treat children and teens from across the country and around the world.

-Whether your child receives all their cancer care at Seattle Children’s or comes here just for proton therapy, you can expect a full range of services and support.
-Our staff can take care of the medical, surgical and other needs of children and families who get proton therapy here.
+Whether your child receives all their cancer care at Seattle Children's or comes here just for proton therapy, you can expect a full range of services and support.
+Our staff meets the medical, surgical and other needs of children and families who get proton therapy here.
 Read about the supportive care we offer.

 We also help with financial counseling, schooling, housing, transportation, interpreter services and spiritual care.
+Proton therapy is almost always covered by both private insurance and public insurance (like Medicaid).
 Read about our services for patients and families.